-Texas 'Tourniquet Killer' set to be 1st US execution in 2018
+'Tourniquet Killer' executed in Texas for 1992 strangling

-HUNTSVILLE, Texas – A man who became known as Houston's "Tourniquet Killer" because of his signature murder technique on four female victims more than two decades ago is set to become the nation's first prisoner executed in 2018.
+HUNTSVILLE, Texas – Texas carried out the nation's first execution of 2018 Thursday evening, giving lethal injection to a man who became known as Houston's "Tourniquet Killer" because of his signature murder technique on four female victims.

-Texas prison officials Thursday evening are scheduled to give Anthony Allen Shore, 55, lethal injection for the 1992 strangling of a 21-year-old woman whose body was dumped in the drive-thru of a Dairy Queen in Houston.
+Anthony Allen Shore was put to death for one of those slayings, the 1992 killing of a 21-year-old woman whose body was dumped in the drive-thru of a Houston Dairy Queen.

-Last year, 23 convicted killers were put to death in the U.S., seven of them in Texas, more than any other state.
+In his final statement, Shore, 55, was apologetic and his voice cracked with emotion.

+"No amount of words or apology could ever undo what I've done," Shore said while strapped to the death chamber gurney.
+"I wish I could undo the past, but it is what it is."

 Shore's lawyers argued in appeals he suffered brain damage early in life that went undiscovered by his trial attorneys and affected Shore's decision to disregard their advice when he told his trial judge he wanted the death penalty.
 A federal appeals court last year turned down his appeal, the U.S. Supreme Court refused to review his case and the six-member Texas Board of Pardons and Paroles unanimously rejected a clemency petition.